burdd/burdd/planning/issues.md

   - [ ] Comment (individual comment display)

 ### Routes
-/ — The main feedback dashboard (list view) /feedback/:id — The detail page for a single submission /submit — The new feedback submission form page /success — The confirmation page shown after submission
+- / — The main feedback dashboard (list view)
+- /feedback/:id — The detail page for a single submission

-## Tickets

-- []
-- []
-- []
-- []
-- []
+- /submit — The new feedback submission form page
+- /success — The confirmation page shown after submission

 ## Backend